cloudevents/spec/amqp-format.md

 ### 2.2.
 Type System Mapping

-The CloudEvents type system is mapped to AMQP types as follows:
+The CloudEvents type system MUST be mapped to AMQP types as follows, with exceptions noted below.

 | CloudEvents | AMQP
 |-------------|-------------------------------------------------------------